vincentracine/hyperbars/README.md

 // Generate new tree based on new state var newTree = compiled(state)

-// Find sets required to update real DOM so it is identical to virtual dom var patches = Hyperbars.diff(tree, newTree)
+// Find changes required to update real DOM so it is identical to virtual dom var patches = Hyperbars.diff(tree, newTree)

-// Update real DOM
+// Apply the changes
 Hyperbars.patch(element, patches)

 // Cache new tree